udaiyan/due-diligence-quality-lab/README.md

 ## What this repo assumes about the domain

 The output under test is a **structured risk report**, not a chatbot reply.
-That assumption drives every design choice in the codebase.
+That assumption drives every design choice in this demo.

 **Six customer segments**, each asking a different risk question: